-New England Law | Boston—along with California Western School of Law, Mitchell Hamline School of Law, and Houston College of Law—offers an exciting opportunity to study law during the summer at the Irish Centre for Human Rights at the National University of Ireland in Galway.
-Taught by experts in the field from Ireland and the United States, the program focuses on courses related to international and comparative human rights law and accountability for human rights violations.
+New England Law | Boston, in conjunction with the Consortium for Innovative Legal Education, offers an exciting and unique summer study abroad opportunity for law students at the Irish Centre for Human Rights, National University of Ireland, Galway.
+Taught by experts from Ireland and the United States, the program focuses on international and comparative human rights law and accountability for human rights violations.

 Featuring thought-provoking and rigorous courses, the Galway Program has attracted many distinguished visiting faculty members over the years, including U.S. Supreme Court Justices Antonin Scalia and Anthony M. Kennedy, and Chief Justice John G. Roberts, Jr.